DorianMood/researches/week-4/LS1906205 weekly report.md

 # 6. Learning aligned-spacial graph convolutional networks for graph classification

 # 7. Simple and deep graph convolutional networks

 # 8. CayleyNets.
 Graph convolutional neural networks with complex rational spectral filters

 In this paper[@Levie2019] authors purpose using Cayley filters as a convolutional kernel.
-They claim that even first order Cayley polynomials.
+They claim that even first order Cayley polynomials are more effective then Chebyshev polynomials of higher order.
 They define a *Cayley polynomial* as [@eq:polynomial]

 $$